cyrilzakka/EMG/README.md

 ### About
 EMG is a lightweight (and sudo-less) menubar-based monitoring tool "top" designed to display real-time metrics for Apple Silicon chips.

+### Installation
+1. Go to the [Releases](https://github.com/cyrilzakka/EMG/releases) section of this repository.
+2. Download the latest `EMG.zip` file.
+3. Unzip the downloaded file.
+4. Drag the `EMG.app` to your Applications folder.
+5. Open the app, right click on the menubar icon, and click on "Start monitoring".

+### Feedback
+We value your input!
+If you have any suggestions, encounter issues, or want to share your experience, please feel free to reach out:

+2. **GitHub Issues**: For bug reports or feature requests, please create an issue in this repository.
+    - Provide a clear title and description of your feedback
+   - Include steps to reproduce the issue (for bugs) or detailed explanation (for feature requests)
+   - Include the app version number and macOS version
+   - Submit the issue

+Your feedback helps improve EMG for everyone.
+Thank you for your support!